Diy pocket node the jankpocket

 Nate / October 2025

 I’m on a bit of a bargain-basement kick, and wanted to see how cheap I could get a pocket node.
 After a lot of shopping around, here’s what I’ve managed to cobble together.
-It’s definitely a lot more Janky DIY than other solutions but the price tag isn’t bad, and the battery life looks to be about 36 hours.
+It’s definitely a lot more Janky DIY than other solutions but the price tag isn’t bad, and the battery life looks to be about 36 hours in Client mode.

 Parts (easily available on AliExpress and/or Amazon):